Braidwood

 Population growth drivers in Braidwood are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Braidwood's population was estimated at 1,908 as of February 2026, reflecting an increase of 188 people since the 2021 Census.
-This growth represents a 10.9% rise from the previous figure of 1,720 people.
-The change is inferred from AreaSearch's resident population estimate of 1,795 in June 2024 and additional validated new addresses since the Census date.
-This results in a density ratio of 8.1 persons per square kilometer.
-Braidwood's growth exceeded that of its SA4 region (5.2%) and the Rest of NSW, positioning it as a growth leader in the area.
-Interstate migration contributed approximately 50% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Braidwood's population is estimated at around 1,908 as of Feb 2026.
+This reflects an increase of 188 people (10.9%) since the 2021 Census, which reported a population of 1,720 people.
+The change is inferred from the resident population of 1,795 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 39 validated new addresses since the Census date.
+This level of population equates to a density ratio of 8.1 persons per square kilometer.
+Braidwood's 10.9% growth since the 2021 census exceeded the SA4 region (5.2%) and the Rest of NSW, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by interstate migration that contributed approximately 50.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, the suburb of Braidwood is forecasted to experience a significant population increase in the top quartile of national regional areas, with an expected rise of 445 persons, reflecting a total gain of 17.8% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Moving forward with demographic trends, an above median population growth of regional areas across the nation is projected, with the suburb expected to increase by 419 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 16.0% in total over the 17 years.

 Frequently Asked Questions - Population